caendesilva/Laradocgen/README.md

 - [ ] Allow the specification of source/build directories.
 This can also be used for versioning.
 - [ ] Allow the package to run standalone from Laravel

+Right now there are not very many customization options as I wanted to keep things dead simple.
+If you have a configuration idea please do make a PR or open a Ticket as I want to allow for more customization down the line.

 ## Security

 If you discover any security-related issues, please email caen@desilva.se instead of using the issue tracker.
+All vulnerabilities will be promptly addressed.

 ## Credits